Woman who murdered husband is charged in multi-million-dollar fraud scheme - NewsBreak

 Related

-SAN ANTONIO – A Bexar County district judge on Monday sentenced D’Lanny Chairez to five years in prison on a charge of tampering with evidence.
-Chairez is the mother of baby James Chairez, who was found dead in 2021 after he was missing for more than three months.
+SAN ANTONIO - A Bexar County district judge sentenced a mother to five years in prison on a charge of tampering with evidence.
+The grand jury indicated D’Lanny Chairez, alleging, she caused her son's death.
+Baby James who was 18 months old was found underneath his mother's west side...

 KSAT 12